Updated for 2021: College Substance Abuse Statistics, Facts, & Recovery – The Complete Guide

 • 12-Step Groups: 12-step groups are like support groups where you can come together with other people who have struggled with drugs or alcohol.
 Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are 12-step programs and meetings are held daily throughout the country, making this a very accessible option that you can work in with your school schedule.

-• Other Recovery Groups: If you don’t prefer a 12-step program, there are also support groups such as SMART Recovery, which stands for Self Management and Recovery Training.
+• Other Recovery Groups: 12-step program, and other support groups such as SMART Recovery, (Self Management and Recovery Training.)

 These include: